-Introducing LSS The Good Shepherd Ventilator Unit and Pulmonary Care.
-This state-of-the-art facility provides innovative and high tech care to patients experiencing acute and chronic respiratory disorders and is the only one of its kind in Ashland, Wayne and Richland counties.
+LSS The Good Shepherd Ventilator Unit and Pulmonary Care is a state-of-the-art facility that provides innovative and high-tech care to patients experiencing acute and chronic respiratory disorders and is the only one of its kind in Ashland, Wayne and Richland counties.

-Our in-house respiratory therapists, registered nurses and care team are available 24/7 to treat and manage symptoms and make your stay as comfortable as possible.
+Our in-house respiratory therapists, registered nurses and care team provide care 24/7 to treat and manage symptoms and make your stay as comfortable as possible.

 The ventilator care team specializes in: